 No Products in the Cart

-The A/C vacuum pump, also known as HVAC vacuum pump, is one of the main tools that any HVAC technician who intends to provide an air conditioning service in a professional manner should have at hand.
-A/C vacuum pumps are relatively easy-to-use devices that help keep HVAC systems free of moisture, plus they efficiently recover and return refrigerant to the system.
+The A/C vacuum pump, also known as HVAC vacuum pump, is one of the main tools that any HVAC technician who intends to provide an air conditioning and refriferation service in a professional manner should have at hand.
+Aircon vacuum pumps are relatively easy-to-use devices that help keep HVAC systems free of moisture, plus they efficiently recover and return refrigerant to the system.
 Surely, these machines are not something new for those who have been working for a while in the air conditioning sector; however, at Cool Tools HVAC-R, we know that the variety of vacuum pump makes and models available can be a bit overwhelming for those just starting out.

-That’s why we want to summarize the most important factors to take into account when choosing and selecting a new vacuum pump for an air conditioning system.
+That’s why we want to summarize the most important factors to take into account when choosing and selecting a new vac pump for an air conditioning system.
 Whether you want to review or learn about the subject, this article will surely be very useful to you.

-Regardless of the brand of an AC vacuum pump, its function is always the same: to get rid of any remaining air and moisture (water vapor) from an HVAC system and facilitate the extraction and storage of the refrigerant for reuse later.
+Regardless of the brand of a vacuum pump, its function is always the same: to get rid of any remaining air and moisture (water vapor) from an HVAC system and facilitate the extraction and storage of the refrigerant for reuse later.
 Also, these vacuum pumps can be used to check HVAC equipment for leaks.